 How to Use This Article

 Read each set of questions and assess your capacity and need to move ahead.
 If you have alignment in at least two categories, move ahead with the process.
-If SSO software is not a good fit, there are other ways to improve security, such as reducing the password reset burden on your help desk by using Password Station.
+If SSO software is not a good fit, there are other ways to improve security, such as reducing the password reset burden on your help desk by using Password Management.

 Part 1: Assess Your Company’s Strategy